-Please fill out our Initial Appointment Form and we will schedule a half hour to hour long meeting with one of our counselors to discuss accommodations.
+Please complete our Accommodation Request Form and we will schedule a half hour to hour long meeting with one of our counselors to discuss accommodations.
 We will ask for disability documentation prior to this meeting, if possible.

 No, the DSC does not offer any diagnostic testing or evaluations.